JODA-Explore/JODA/language.markdown

 If `<COLLECTION>` already exists, the contents of `<SOURCES>` will be appended to it.

+If `<COLLECTION>` is omitted, the data is only parsed but not stored for later reuse.
+It will then be only available in the current query.

 `<SOURCES>` can be one or multiple single `<SOURCE>`, combined with `,`.

 Instead of `<SOURCES>`, data can also be imported by an ongoing group by with the